cortexproject/cortex/docs/configuration/config-file-reference.md

   # CLI flag: -distributor.ring.instance-interface-names
   [instance_interface_names: <list of string> | default = [eth0 en0]]

+# EXPERIMENTAL: Number of go routines to handle push calls from distributors to
+# ingesters.
+When no workers are available, a new goroutine will be spawned
+# automatically.
+If set to 0 (default), workers are disabled, and a new
+# goroutine will be created for each push request.
+# CLI flag: -distributor.num-push-workers
+[num_push_workers: <int> | default = 0]

 instance_limits:
   # Max ingestion rate (samples/sec) that this distributor will accept.
 This
   # limit is per-distributor, not per-tenant.
 Additional push requests will be